 Technically, yes.
 However, most websites use additional languages in conjunction with HTML to enhance their aesthetics and functionality.
 Simply put, HTML sets up the website’s figurative skeleton, while other markups and scripts add everything else to it.

-Some of the most common examples of languages used alongside HTML are as follows:
+If you are building from scratch though some of the most common examples of languages used alongside HTML are as follows:

 CSS